phantom820/collections/README.md

 # collections
 [![Build Status](https://app.travis-ci.com/phantom820/collections.svg?branch=main)](https://app.travis-ci.com/phantom820/collections) [![codecov](https://codecov.io/gh/phantom820/collections/branch/main/graph/badge.svg?token=TY4FD26RP0)](https://codecov.io/gh/phantom820/collections)

 collections is a library aiming to bring collections (common data structures) into Go.
+These collections can be used with user define types that satisfy an interface required by that collection i.e collections such as `List`, `Queue` and stack require types to satisfy `Equitable` interface while a `Map` requires a type that satisfies the `Hashable` interface and so forth.
+See [types](https://github.com/phantom820/collections/blob/main/types/types.go), in which wrappers around primitives `string` and `int`.

 - `Tree`
   - `Red Black Tree`